-For current students, the PG Research Student Handbook 2016-2017 provides answers to many questions you may have about departmental procedures (study leave, early- and late-stage assessments, interruption of studies etc.) and your (as well as your supervisors) responsibilities during your time as a PG student in the department.
+For current students, the PhD Research Student Handbook 2019-20 provides answers to many questions you may have about departmental procedures (study leave, early- and late-stage assessments, interruption of studies etc.) and your (as well as your supervisors) responsibilities during your time as a PG student in the department.

 Many aspects of the day-to-day running of our PG programme are managed by the Postgraduate Administrator, Ms. Doris Pappoe, but please feel free to contact either of us, in case of any questions.